yyu233/StudyNote/Algorithm/UnionFind.md

 We can partitioin the vertices into sets.
 Each vertice is in exactly one set.
 Two vertices are connected if they are in the same set.

 ### Java Implementation ###
+This alogrithm design follows the idea that using one element to represent the component it's belong to.

 ```
   public class UF {